MSchmoecker/Valheim-Pressure-Plate/README.md

     This may requires `using PressurePlate;`

-4. Add the config to the gameobject:
+4. Add the config to the GameObject:
     ```
     const prefabName = "your_door_piece_name";
     DoorConfig.AddDoorConfig(prefabName, config);